-- Exercises 1-3 should be done every hour during the day, 5-10 repetitions each. - Exercises 4-7 should be done twice a day, starting with 10 repetitions each.
+- Exercises 1-3 should be done every hour during the day, 5-10 repetitions each. - Exercises 4-6 should be done twice a day, starting with 10 repetitions each.
 Gradually increase the number of repetitions as much as possible. - Your therapist may modify this list when appropriate.
 It is recommended that daily exercises be done for at least 3 months.
-If any exercise causes lasting pain or swelling still present the next morning, contact our therapist or your surgeon. - Home or outpatient therapies will be arranged as appropriate.
+If any exercise causes lasting pain or swelling which is still present the next morning, contact your therapist or your surgeon's office. - Home or outpatient therapies will be arranged as appropriate.